lgi-devs/lgi/docs/guide.md

     sensitive	gboolean
     ... (and so on)

+### 3.7.
+Querying the type of the object instances

+To query whether given Lua value is actually an instance of specified class or subclass, class types define `is_type_of` method.
+This class-method takes one argument and checks, whether given argument as an instance of specified class (or implements specified interface, when called on interface instances).
+Following examples demonstrate usage of this construct:

+    local window = Gtk.Window()
+    print(Gtk.Window:is_type_of(window))    -- prints 'true'
+    print(Gtk.Widget:is_type_of(window))    -- prints 'true'
+    print(Gtk.Buildable:is_type_of(window)) -- prints 'true'
+    print(Gtk.Action:is_type_of(window))    -- prints 'false'
+    print(Gtk.Window:is_type_of('string'))  -- prints 'false'
+    print(Gtk.Window:is_type_of('string'))  -- prints 'false'
+    print(Gtk.Window:is_type_of(nil))       -- prints 'false'

+There is also possibility to query the type-table from instantiated object, using `type` property.

+    -- Checks, whether 'unknown' conforms to the type of the 'template' -- object.
+    function same_type(template, unknown)
+       local type = template.type
+       return type:is_type_of(unknown)
+    end

 ## 4. Structures and unions

 Structures and unions are supported in a very similar way to classes.